leapp-to/leapp-to.github.io/index.md

 You can find explanation what is workflow at point **4.
 Executor**

 2. **Daemon**
-   A bridge between UI / CTL and Executor, heart of LeApp.
+   A bridge between Client and Executor, heart of LeApp.

    Because of daemon-centric architecture we are able to use async calls easier than before and data exchange flow is much simpler.